programmfabrik/easydb-documentation/content/sysadmin/requirements/_index.en.md

 ## Operating system

-Linux kernel-version 3.17 is a minimum requirement.
-We recommend at least Debian 10, Ubuntu 18.04 or RHEL 8.1.
+Linux kernel-versions before 3.17 are too old.

+We do not support or test end-of-life distribution versions.
+For example, no [Debian 9](https://wiki.debian.org/LTS).
+You should aim to stay in the range of supported versions, e.g. [Ubuntu 18.04](https://wiki.ubuntu.com/Releases) at the start of 2024.
+With Red Hat, we started our support with version RHEL 8.1.

 The selection of the operating system depends on your container engine (Docker and podman).